Why We Wrote Alumni Profiles and You Should, Too

 The Professional Development Blog editors (email us!) will provide you with a list of questions for the interview and a template for reaching out to alums over email.
 You can reach out to an alum who’s already volunteered to be featured, or you can use LinkedIn and the Duke Alumni Network to identify a graduate alum of interest to you.
 (This video, developed by the Duke Career Center, can help you leverage LinkedIn alongside the Duke Alumni Network in your search.)

 Deadlines are flexible and can be tailored to fit your schedule.
 We'll work with you to set a target due date for the first draft about two weeks after you conduct the interview, and we'll partner throughout the editing and publishing process to ensure that your post represents you well as an example of writing for a broad audience in an online format.
+You can find out the full details in our contributor guidelines.

 Your blog post will include your bio and headshot as part of your author credit, and your piece will be shared with 3500+ readers of the weekly professional development newsletter and the broader Duke alumni community.
 You can share it with your own network through social media, too.
 We generally see hundreds of readers for these profiles!